 Next came a main course of braised Chicken Chilendron (chicken with peppers, tomatoes, and onions – similar to chicken cacciatore) and roasted leg of lamb with garlic and chorizo; along with hand-cut perfectly seasoned french fries (How do they get those fries so crispy?) and seasoned vegetables.

 Then came a fruit cocktail with handmade ice cream…and then, as if we weren’t full enough already, we had one final chance to fill ourselves up, on a spread of walnuts, fresh fig jam, Istara ewe’s milk cheese, and more sourdough bread.
 (Astonishingly, the bread was made with a sourdough starter that is 126 years old.)

 As we chatted and noshed on cheese and nuts, we washed it all down with a velvet-y smooth vermouth from Manual Acha (a Basque distiller who has been creating vermouth since 1831).
 The conversation was jolly and light-hearted, as a group of strangers became friends over copious food and drink.

 “Back home we would eat family style…we would crack walnuts, we would tell stories…” said Ibarra.
 “It’s a lot of food, and a lot of talking, but that’s the Basque way.”

 Can this tradition be revived?
 Perhaps.
 If you and your friends want to sample tasty and traditional Basque food in the Los Angeles area, visit A Basq Kitchen in Redondo Beach.
-If you want to have the true California Basque boardinghouse experience, check out Noriega’s in Bakersfield, named an American classic by the James Beard Foundation.
-And if you’re interested in joining others to learn more about food history or participate in tastings and lectures, see Richard Foss’ upcoming schedule here.
+And if you’re willing to go a little further afield, try Wool Growers authentic Basque restaurant in Bakersfield, CA.

 Blogger disclosure: I attended this event at my own expense; all opinions expressed are my own.